Jonathan2251/lbd/_sources/gpu.rst.txt

 - out: Passes data to next stage (e.g., fragment shader)
 - **uniform**: Global parameters like matrices or lighting, it is **Animation Parameters**, also referred to as **Uniform Updates** described in :numref:`shaders-pipeline-in-out`.
+  The :ref:`animation-ex` section provides an example in Vertex Shader (VS) that demostrates animation using both the 3D model information and Uniform Updates.

-- layout(location = x): Binds input/output to attribute index
+- **layout(location = x)**: Binds input/output to attribute index.
+See
+  :ref:`animation-ex` section.
 - const: Compile-time constants
 - Cannot use interpolation qualifiers on inputs